parrenin/IceChrono/README.md

 There are two ways of runing IceChrono.
 Assuming `exp_directory` is the name of your experiment directory, you can:

-1) open a shell terminal, go into your IceChrono directory and run the following command:
+1) open an os shell, go into your IceChrono directory and run the following command:

 ```
 python IceChrono.py exp_directory